Staff Compensation Study

 Yes.
 Employees can apply for posted positions.

 The compensation study currently underway will continue as planned.
 In the spring semester, People Excellence launched a staff compensation study with four phases.
-Through this process, we are analyzing market trends, industry standards, and benchmarks to ensure compensation is competitive and aligned with our strategic destination to make UTSA an innovative place to work, learn and discover.
+Through this process, we are analyzing market trends, industry standards, and benchmarks to ensure compensation is competitive and aligned with our strategic destination to make the university an innovative place to work, learn and discover.
 It remains tremendously important that we ensure our compensation packages are reflective of the value our talented staff bring to the institution.

 Over the coming months, a steering committee and various working groups will review a wide variety of operations and processes, including compensation.